Sourdough Brandon Logo

 This sourdough discard banana bread recipe is easy to make, perfectly spiced with warming masala chai spices, incredibly moist, and uses FIVE bananas.

-You need nothing special to make this sourdough discard banana bread except a bread loaf pan, a sourdough starter or sourdough starter discard, some very ripe bananas, and other pantry staples and spices.
+You don’t need anything special to make this sourdough banana bread except a bread loaf pan, a sourdough starter or sourdough starter discard, some very ripe bananas, and other pantry staples and spices.
 Even better- it all comes together in an hour!

 👉 Be sure to check out my other sourdough discard recipes, including my similarly made Sourdough Zucchini Bread, Sourdough Apple Butter Muffins, and Sourdough Discard Blueberry Scones.